NCE Switch-8 and PFM Fulgurex

 We need 2 drivers for each Fulgurex (one for each wire) and since the L293D has 4 drivers, we can drive 2 full turnouts.

 The L293D has 2 voltage inputs: one for control (Vss for logic) and one for the drivers (Vs, what gets output).
 Since both support a range of 4.5 V up to 36 V, we can use our 12 V DC supply on both sides.

 Here's our wiring diagram:

 There's a little trick in the datasheet: Vss (the logic voltage) can be up to 36 V but Vi and Ven (voltage for inputs and enable) are actually 7 V max.
-We cannot put anything past 7 V on inputs 1A, 1,2EN and 2A.
+We cannot should not put anything past 7 V on inputs 1A, 1,2EN and 2A.
 Oops.

-The Switch-8 will deliver one less Volt than its input.
+The Switch-8 will deliver one less volt than its input.
 With a 12 V DC supply, we would be supplying around 11 V, which is more than the 7 V supported by the L293D.
 In my case, mine gets about 11 V on the supply and about 10 V on the A/B outputs.

 That could be worked out in a number of ways: